socraticDevBlog/eng_blog/src/pages/posts/067-platformengineering.md

 handling automated CI/CD pipelines and leveraging cloud providers "canned expertise".

-The dream of `devops`, developers who can handle operations, is not reality!
+The dream of `devops`, developers who can handle operations, is now reality!

 ## platform engineering as the successor to devops